-(e) The term "Order" [shall] means an instruction to trade a specified number of shares in a specified System Security submitted to the System by a Participant.
-An "Order Type" is a standardized set of instructions associated with an Order that define how it will behave with respect to pricing, execution, and/or posting to the Exchange Book when submitted to the System.
-An "Order Attribute" is a further set of variable instructions that may be associated with an Order to further define how it will behave with respect to pricing, execution, and/or posting to the Exchange Book when submitted to the System.
-An "Order Attribute" is a further set of variable instructions that may be associated with an Order to further define how it will behave with respect to pricing, execution, and/or posting to the Exchange Book when submitted to the System.
-The available Order Types and Order Attributes, and the Order Attributes that may be associated with particular Order Types, are described in Rules 4702 and 4703. [a single order or multiple orders at the same price submitted to the System by a Participant that is eligible to submit such orders and shall include:]
+(e) The term "Order" [shall] means an instruction to trade a specified number of shares in a specified System Security submitted to PSX by a Participant.
+An "Order Type" is a standardized set of instructions associated with an Order that define how it will behave with respect to pricing, execution, and/or posting to the PSX Book when submitted to PSX.
+An "Order Attribute" is a further set of variable instructions that may be associated with an Order to further define how it will behave with respect to pricing, execution, and/or posting to the PSX.
+The available Order Types and Order Attributes, and the Order Attributes that may be associated with particular Order Types, are described in Rules 3301A and 3301B. [a single order or multiple orders at the same price submitted to the System by a Participant that is eligible to submit such orders and shall include:]